sidechained/TrainingTheBeagle/Tutorials/_essential/autostart.md

 Firstly, setup a simple light sensing circuit on your beagle board, by following the tutorial described [here](http://learn.adafruit.com/measuring-light-with-a-beaglebone-black/)
 _NOTE: this tutorial also covers how to install the Adafruit BBIO library_

 Now we will use a simple Python script to repeatedly poll this light dependant resistor and send its value to SuperCollider for sonification.
-The script we will use is called autostart.py and can be viewed [here](./autostartExamples/autostart.py)
+The script we will use is called autostart.py and can be viewed [here](./autostartExamples/autostart.py).

 To do this:

 * Clone the TrainingTheBeagle repo to a convenient temporary location on your pc (i.e. ~/Desktop)
 `$ cd ~/Desktop`
 `$ git clone https://github.com/sidechained/TrainingTheBeagle.git`
 * Navigate to the tutorials folder, where the autostartExamples can be found
 `$ cd TrainingTheBeagle/Tutorials/`
 * Copy the autostartExamples folder into your beaglebone's home folder as follows (replacing 192.168.2.14 with the IP of your own beagle, and entering your password as prompted)
 `$ scp -r autostartExamples debian@192.168.2.14:/home/debian`
 * Tidy up by removing the cloned repo from the desktop (or wherever you put it)
 `$ cd ..`
 `$ rm -r TrainingTheBeagle`
 * Log into the beaglebone (again replacing 192.168.2.14 with the IP of your own beagle, and entering your password as prompted)
 `$ ssh debian@192.168.2.14`
-* Go into the newly copied autostartExamples folder, and run the Python script found there `$ cd autostartExamples`
+* Go into the newly copied autostartExamples folder, and run the Python script found there
+`$ cd autostartExamples`
 `$ sudo python autostart.py`
-* Now, look for changing values on the screen as you expose the LDR to more light.
+* Now look for changing values on the screen as you expose the LDR to more light
-* If this works, we are ready to move on to generating some basic sounds with these values.
+* If this works, we are ready to move on to generating some basic sounds with these values

 \TODO/: mention what the expected output should be here